 - If students are struggling with the concept of conditionals, work through daily life examples that use conditionals.
 For example, the chore of washing dishes can be thought about as 'keep washing dishes until they are all clean' and putting away laundry as 'keep folding the washing until the laundry basket is empty'. - Using programs that have button presses as events inside the program can become confusing.
 Remind students that to run a program, they need to press the 'play' (triangle) button once.
-This initial press ONLY starts the program - it will not be considered a button press inside of the program.
-In other words, once the program is running, the robot views the current condition as 'triangle button pressed? - NO'. - The syntax of EdScratch uses 'until' rather than 'while' (which is common in many general-purpose coding languages), but the code structure performs the same conditional function.
-If you are teaching EdScratch along with another language that uses 'while' conditionals, you may want to explain this connection to students, noting that there is no functional difference between 'while condition = true' and 'until condition = false'. - \circ Example: (while x < 4) is the same as (until x = 4).
+This initial press ONLY starts the program it will not be considered a button press inside of the program.
+In other words, once the program is running, the robot views the current condition as 'triangle button pressed?
+NO'.

+- The syntax of EdScratch uses 'until' rather than 'while' (which is common in many general-purpose coding languages), but the code structure performs the same conditional function.
+If you are teaching EdScratch along with another language that uses 'while' conditionals, you may want to explain this connection to students, noting that there is no functional difference between 'while condition = true' and 'until condition = false'. - Example: (while x < 4) is the same as (until x = 4).
 In both cases, the condition breaks when x = 4.

-Question Туре Answer/Sample answer Marking notes 1 EA The 'operators' and 'events' categories have blocks that I think can be used as conditional input parameters.
+Question Туре Sample answer Marking notes 1 EA The 'operators' and 'events' categories have blocks that I think can be used as conditional input parameters.
 I think this because they have diamond-shaped blocks and the 'until' blocks have diamond-shaped holes.
 Student answers should note the diamond-shape correlation at a minimum.
 2 EA You need to press the 'round' button while the program is running.
 This gives the condition for the 'repeat until' loop and ends the loop.
 The program then moves on to the next block in order, which is the 'beep' block.
 Student answers should identify that the round button push fulfils the conditional and that the program then continues in normal sequential order.
 3 EA 4 4 SE One real-life example of a program that would be good to start with a 'wait until condition' block is a burglar alarm.
 The event condition would be a motion detection event.
 The program would tell the alarm to wait until motion was detected.
 Then, if motion is detected, it would sound an alarm.
 This question pushes students to try to tie the programming concepts of event conditions and the 'until' conditional structure in with the world around them.
 It is not expected that they will explain existing technology accurately - only that they attempt to apply their understanding to technology.

-Activity U4-1.1a Change it up: Robot error or human error?
+Change it up: Robot error or human error?

-Activity size Medium - Complete activity U4-1.1 prior to this activity recommendations Recommend to practice debugging with conditionals Strongly recommend if students are struggling with conditionals Resources needed Basic supplies set, worksheet U4-1.1a
+Delivery recommendations: Complete activity on page 90 prior to this activity, recommend to practice debugging with conditionals, strongly recommend if students are struggling with conditionals.